LeahJKH/Kodehode-github-collab/README.md

 ## Cloning a Repository

-Cloning a repository allows you to have a local copy connected to GitHub:
+Cloning a repository allows you to have a local copy connected to GitHub and keeps it linked for easy pushing and pulling.

 ### New Project